LearnOnDemandSystems/docs/lod/quick-starts/life-cycle-actions/send-a-notification-to-user.md

 Estimated time to completion: **5 minutes**

-1. First, **navigate to your lab profile**, that you wish to configure a life cycle action for.
+1. First, **navigate to the lab profile**, that you wish to configure a life cycle action for.

 1. Click **edit profile** in the upper-right corner.